It was the Melbourne Mint’s very first collector coin issue, the 'Proof Canberra' selling for a sixpence premium over face value.

 So a small mintage of coins becomes even smaller for the buyer seeking a quality Proof Canberra Florin.

-In today’s market we might see one premium quality Proof Canberra Florin on the market every year.
+In today’s market we might sight one premium quality Proof Canberra Florin every year.

 This particular 1927 Proof Canberra Florin is a premium quality example and is classified as FDC, with brilliant mirror fields.
 The coin shows the characteristic striations associated with Proof Canberra Florins which reflects meticulous die preparation.
 Moreover, it has been sharply struck and brilliantly preserved.
 Visually it is stunning.